 }

-Listing 15-14: Calling hello with a reference to a MyBox<String>, which works because of deref coercion
+Listing 15-12: Calling hello with a reference to a MyBox<String> value, which works because of deref coercion

 Here we’re calling the hello function with the argument &m, which is a reference to a MyBox<String> value.
-Because we implemented the Deref trait on MyBox<T> in Listing 15-12, Rust can turn &MyBox<String> into &String by calling deref.
-The standard library provides an implementation of Deref on String that returns a string slice, which we can see in the API documentation for Deref.
+Because we implemented the Deref trait on MyBox<T> in Listing 15-10, Rust can turn &MyBox<String> into &String by calling deref.
+The standard library provides an implementation of Deref on String that returns a string slice, which is in the API documentation for Deref.
 Rust calls deref again to turn the &String into &str, which matches the hello function’s definition.

-If Rust didn’t implement deref coercion, in order to call hello with a value of type &MyBox<String>, we’d have to write the code in Listing 15-15 instead of the code in Listing 15-14:
+If Rust didn’t implement deref coercion, we would have to write the code in Listing 15-13 instead of the code in Listing 15-12 to call hello with a value of type &MyBox<String>:

-Filename: src/main.rs
+src/main.rs

-# use std::ops::Deref;

-#

-# struct MyBox<T>(T);

-#

-# impl<T> MyBox<T> {

-# fn new(x: T) -> MyBox<T> {

-# MyBox(x)

-# }

-# }

-#

-# impl<T> Deref for MyBox<T> {

-# type Target = T;

-#

-# fn deref(&self) -> &T {

-# &self.0

-# }

-# }

-#

-# fn hello(name: &str) {

-# println!("Hello, {}!", name);

-# }

-#

 fn main() {

 let m = MyBox::new(String::from("Rust"));